 Edit Content

-Netanyahu Withdraws Eli Sharvit Nomination for Shin Bet Chief After Coalition Pushback, U.S. Criticism
+Netanyahu Withdraws Eli Sharvit’s Nomination for Shin Bet Chief Amid Coalition Concerns and U.S. Relations

 Prime Minister Benjamin Netanyahu has shelved plans to appoint former Israeli Navy commander Vice Admiral Eli Sharvit as the next head of the Shin Bet security agency, following internal coalition opposition and international criticism, including a rare rebuke from U.S. Senator Lindsey Graham.